On this page:

 Integration of Port Phillip & Westernport CMA

-Integration of Port Phillip & Westernport CMA (PPWCMA) into Melbourne Water, effective from 1 January 2022.
-The integration of catchment management and waterway management roles and boundaries for the Port Phillip and Western Port region under one organisation will strengthen natural resource management in Victoria.
-It will better position Victoria to respond to the long-term challenges of catchment and waterway management.
+Integration of Port Phillip & Westernport CMA (PPWCMA) into Melbourne Water was effective from 1 January 2022.
+The integration of catchment management and waterway management roles and boundaries for the Port Phillip and Western Port region under one organisation strengthens natural resource management in Victoria.
+It better positions the region to respond to the long-term challenges of catchment and waterway management.

-Completion of the mid-term evaluation of the Victorian Rural Drainage Strategy (2018).
-The evaluation of the strategy has found it to be delivering on its vision: ‘Landholders are empowered to work together and will be supported to improve their management of dryland rural drainage.’
+The mid-term evaluation of the Victorian Rural Drainage Strategy (2018) was completed and has found it to be delivering on its vision: ‘Landholders are empowered to work together and will be supported to improve their management of dryland rural drainage.’

 Catchment Partnership Agreements renewal

-The renewal of Catchment Partnership Agreements (CPA) across the regions.
-The entire Gippsland region is now covered by a renewed CPA between the East and West Gippsland CMA regions.
+Catchment Partnership Agreements (CPA) across the regions are being renewed with a strong focus on Traditional Owner roles and responsibilities.
+The entire Gippsland region is now covered by a renewed CPA between the East and West Gippsland CMA and all Gippsland Environment Agencies.

 Landcare strategy grants